baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 There is no difference between `A \/ B` and `A | B`.
-As we have explained in L159, in the code examples we write `A | B` since it is a common notations in many programming languages, while `A \/ B` is more commonly used in calculi with union types.
+As we have explained in L159, in the code examples we write `A | B` since it is a common notation in many programming languages, while `A \/ B` is more commonly used in calculi with union types.

 > There are two kinds of values: annotated values and unannotated